Pseudo-isotopies and diffeomorphisms of 4-manifolds: Stable surjectivity of Sigma in dimension 4

-We can now remove intersections between the $W$ disks and the $C'$-spheres by using the Norman trick; for each intersection between a $W$-disk and $C_j'$ we create a new Whitney disk by tubing into a parallel copy of $D_j$, noting that after each tubing $D_j$ is still disjoint from the $W$-disks so we may repeat the process without introducing new intersections between $W$-disks.
-After doing this for each intersection we obtain embedded $W$-disks which are disjoint from the $A$-spheres and $C'$-spheres but still intersect the $B$-spheres.
-The $W$-disks are also still correctly framed Whitney disks as each $D_j$ has trivial normal bundle.
+We can now remove intersections between the $W$ discs and the $C'$-spheres by using the Norman trick; for each intersection between a $W$-disc and $C_j'$ we create a new Whitney disc by tubing into a parallel copy of $D_j$, noting that after each tubing $D_j$ is still disjoint from the $W$-discs so we may repeat the process without introducing new intersections between $W$-discs.
+After doing this for each intersection we obtain embedded $W$-discs which are disjoint from the $A$-spheres and $C'$-spheres but still intersect the $B$-spheres.
+The $W$-discs are also still correctly framed Whitney discs as each $D_j$ has trivial normal bundle.

-We now remove the intersections between the $B$-spheres and the $W$-disks; for each intersection $p$ between a $W$-disk and $B_j$, pick an arc from $p$ to $B_j\cap C_j'$ which is disjoint from the Whitney arcs and other intersection points (note that the Whitney arcs do not disconnect $B_j$ so this is always possible), then use this arc to perform the Norman trick, tubing the $W$-disk into a parallel copy of $C_j'$.
-Note that $C_j'$ is disjoint from the $W$-disks so this does not introduce new intersections between the $W$-disks.
-Since after each tubing $C_j'$ is still disjoint from the $W$-disks, we may repeat the process for every intersection between $B$-spheres and $W$-disks.
-Note also that $C_j'$ does not intersect the $A$-spheres so this does not introduce intersections between $W$-disks and $A$-spheres.
-At the end of this process we obtain embedded $W$-disks which are disjoint from all the $A$-spheres and $B$-spheres.
-Additionally the $W$-disks are still framed as $C_j'$ has trivial normal bundle for all $j$.
+We now remove the intersections between the $B$-spheres and the $W$-discs; for each intersection $p$ between a $W$-disc and $B_j$, pick an arc from $p$ to $B_j\cap C_j'$ which is disjoint from the Whitney arcs and other intersection points (note that the Whitney arcs do not disconnect $B_j$ so this is always possible), then use this arc to perform the Norman trick, tubing the $W$-disc into a parallel copy of $C_j'$.
+Note that $C_j'$ is disjoint from the $W$-discs so this does not introduce new intersections between the $W$-discs.
+Since after each tubing $C_j'$ is still disjoint from the $W$-discs, we may repeat the process for every intersection between $B$-spheres and $W$-discs.
+Note also that $C_j'$ does not intersect the $A$-spheres so this does not introduce intersections between $W$-discs and $A$-spheres.
+At the end of this process we obtain embedded $W$-discs which are disjoint from all the $A$-spheres and $B$-spheres.
+Additionally the $W$-discs are still framed as $C_j'$ has trivial normal bundle for all $j$.